Privacy policy

 About This Privacy Policy

-• when you visit our website https://cluesoftware.com (the Website);
+• visit our website https://cluesoftware.com (the Website);

-• sign up for a newsletter; or
+• sign up for a newsletter;

-• purchase a product or service
+• purchase Clue products or services;

-It is important that you read this privacy policy together with any other privacy policy or fair processing policy we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
-This policy applies to the extent we act as a data controller.
-Separate documentation will apply when we act as a data processor on behalf of our customers.
+It is important that you read this privacy policy together with any other privacy policy or fair processing policy we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.

-For the purpose of the General Data Protection Regulation, UK GDPR and UK DPA18, the data controller is Clue Computing Co.
-Ltd. If you have any questions about this privacy policy or about our processing of your personal data, please contact the Data Protection Officer (DPO) using the following contact details:
+If you have any questions about this privacy policy or about our processing of your personal data, please contact the Data Protection Officer (DPO) using the following contact details:

-Our Contact Details:
+Our Contact Details

 Email: DPO@cluesoftware.com

-What Type of Information we Have and how we use it
+What Type of Information we have

 Personal data (or personal information) means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed.

-It is important that the personal data we hold about you is accurate and up-to-date.
+It is important that the personal data we hold about you is accurate and up to date.
 Please keep us informed if your personal data changes during your relationship with us.

-We only collect, use and store your information where we have a lawful basis to do so.
 We currently collect and process the following types of personal data about you:

 • Name